-As such, our students - who do not need to have previous game development or programming experience - are exposed to a wide range of theories and ideas to aid in the development of their own views.
-As a student in the programme, you will learn to think holistically, broadly and deeply, because creating inspiring experiences for others starts with developing your own perspectives.
+Student profile Our students do not need to have previous experience in game design, development or programming.
+Our students are exposed to a wide range of theories and creative methods to aid in the development of their own perspectives; to think holistically, broadly and deeply.

 The programme leads to a Master of Arts (60 credits) with Game Design as the main field of study.

-The programme comprises of one academic year of full-time study.
+The Master's programme in Game Design (one year) consists of one academic year of full-time studies.
 Both semesters contain compulsory courses on advanced level in game design and you will take the courses together with students enrolled in the two-year Master's programme in Game Design.

-The instruction in the programme emphasises hands-on game design workshops, project work (both in groups and individually), and design critiques through instructors and peers.
+The instruction in the programme combines seminars, lectures, hands-on game design workshops, project work (both in groups and individually), and design critiques through instructors and peers.
 New concepts and theories are introduced through poignant lectures and are, where appropriate, applied to practice.

 During the second semester, you conduct a degree project of 15 credits.

-Below you will find the details about eligibility requirements, selection criteria, and tuition fee.
+Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
 For information on how to apply and what documents you need to submit, check the application guide.
 For this programme, besides the general supporting documents that you need to submit at universityadmissions.se, you also need to submit two programme-specific documents: 1. a statement of purpose; 2. a digital portfolio of 1-5 items.
-Submit these two programme-specific documents via email to the Department of Game Design: firstname.lastname@example.org.
+You can also submit these two programme-specific documents via email to the Department of Game Design: firstname.lastname@example.org.